International Women’s Day – Kim Shutler

 This can’t be menopause… can it?

-Written by Sarah, Volunteer at The Cellar Trust
+Written by Sarah, Trainer at The Cellar Trust

 If you’re anything like me, a night in with your best friend, your ride or die, is one of the best forms of therapy.
 I’ve made some of the best decisions of my life sitting on my best mate’s sofa, in my PJs, braless, waiting for my face mask to set.
 If this was ‘adulting’ bring it on.